This article gives a breakdown of how to get the most nutrition out of your meals. Read on for tips on meal planning for beginners

 Processed refined sodium is found not only in packaged foods but abundant in dining out restaurants.
 This is not good for your health and can lead to high blood pressure and heart disease.

 Sugars, trans fats, and over-processed oils are added to the food without our knowledge.
-Consuming these things can wreak havoc on our body by kicking inflammation into overdrive.
+Consuming these things can wreak havoc on our bodies by kicking inflammation into overdrive.

 Portions are out of control.
 You go to dinner and wind up getting something that is two to three times larger than a healthy serving.